Frequently Asked Questions

 Both can be added to your main note using "Add to Note".
 Use Edit Mode to remove medications outside your specialty if needed.

-Voice Add lets you add information to an existing note by speaking.
-The AI automatically places the information in the correct section:
+Voice Update lets you update an existing note by speaking - add new information, modify sections, or remove content.
+The AI automatically places information in the correct section:

 • Say "prescribed metformin 500mg" → goes to Assessment & Plan

-Save Your Note Quota: Voice Add is free and unlimited!
+Save Your Note Quota: Voice Update is free and unlimited!
 Forgot a medication or exam finding?
-Use Voice Add or Edit Mode instead of regenerating the entire note.
+Use Voice Update or Edit Mode instead of regenerating the entire note.

 Query your generated note by typing or speaking a question: